Online Learning Library

 There are three major steps to follow.

 1. Make sure you complete STEP 8 of the Training Video to upload all the "yellow boxes" to iMap once you are back in wifi range.
-You can find this instruction starting at minute 54:35 of the ISF Training Video- Part 2 .
+You can find this instruction starting at minute 1:10:42 of the ISF Training Video- Part 2 .
 Your field iMap data points can't be viewed by us until they are uploaded in the manner I refer to above!!!!
 It sometimes takes a while/takes a few attempts to upload these results even at home so be patient.
 I recommend uploading 5 yellow boxes at a time!
 They tick off/get processed one at a time which looks like it keeps "thinking" but it is actually processing (just slowly).
 Plug in your phone when you start uploading and do something else while it uploads (make dinner, call a friend, whatever)!
 You'll know everything went through successfully when all of the yellow boxes have disappeared (which means they uploaded properly and are no longer in the queue to be uploaded).

 3. Once the Excel spreadsheet is filled in, please email us at [email protected] to say you are done and have completed the above two steps with the Excel spreadsheet attached!

-Invasive Species Spotlight and Field Identification Videos
+Other Invasive Species Spotlight and Field Identification Videos (Not Part of the 2024 ISF Survey)

-Check out our new invasive species spotlight and field ID series!
+Check out our invasive species spotlight and field ID series!
 These short, ~5 minute videos highlight specific common, emerging and/or aquatic invasive species in our region.
 Each species spotlight video will feature information on the species' introduction history, ecology and impacts in addition to reasons for its invasion success and key ID features.
 For the species that are included in our Invasives Strike Force Survey program (and for other species featured in our monthly EcoQuest Challenge), we will also be releasing short field identification videos including how to tell it apart from other look-alikes!

 Common Invasive Species